 Economic Evaluation and Investment Decision Methods

 The course is oriented toward practical problem solving and the proper use of economic evaluation methods in many investment situations.
 There are principally two programs offered on this subject.
-The 2.5 day program focuses on economic evaluation concepts including inflation and a brief introduction to risk, but neglects tax considerations.
-The 4.5 day course covers the same before-tax concepts in the 2.5 day program, but then addresses the topics of creating after-tax cash flow and proper economic analysis in light of tax considerations for a variety of industry scenarios.
+The 2.5-day program focuses on economic evaluation concepts including inflation and a brief introduction to risk, but neglects tax considerations.
+The 4-day course covers the same before-tax concepts in the 2.5-day program, but then addresses the topics of creating after-tax cash flow and proper economic analysis in light of tax considerations for a variety of industry scenarios.
 In-house programs may be tailored to meet the evaluation needs of each client.

 Past Attendants

-The course has been presented over 875 times by Franklin J. Stermole and John M. Stermole to more than 19,000 participants in the United States and abroad.
+The course has been presented over 1,300 times by Franklin J. Stermole, John M. Stermole, and Andrew H. Pederson to more than 23,500 participants in the United States and abroad.
 Past participants have included:

 - executives